quokkaproject/quokka/README.md

-# Quokka CMS
+# Quokka

 ![quokka](/docs/emoji_small.png)

-## The Happiest CMS in the world
+## The Happiest CMF in the world

-Quokka CMS is a Content Management System written in Python.
+Quokka is a Content Management Framework written in Python.

-A lightweight framework to build websites, portals, blogs, applications and anything related to publishing content to the web.
+A lightweight framework to build CMS (Content Management System) as websites, portals, blogs, applications and anything related to publishing content to the web.

+Quokka is not limited to CMS area, it is also possible to create Quokka extensions to provide any kind of web application based on Python and Flask.

+Quokka can also (optionally) generate a static website from the contents generated in its admin interface.

 ## Features